Dictionary-Sparse Recovery From Heavy-Tailed Measurements: Proofs

 \begin{lemma}[Khintchine inequality under weak moment assumption] Suppose $X=(x_1,\ldots,x_d) \in \mathbb{R}^d$ with independent mean zero $x_i$ and also assume, for all $i\in [d]$, $\|x_i\|_{L^p} = O(\sqrt{p})$ for $1\le p\le k$.
 Then, for all vectors $\f{a}\in \mathbb{R}^d$, we have

 \end{lemma} \begin{proof}[{Proof of \Cref{weak_khintchine}}] By a standard symmetrization argument

 where $\varepsilon_i$ are independent standard Rademacher random variables.
-So we may assume that our vector $X$ has independent symmetric coordinates.
+So we may assume that our vector $X$ has independent symmetric coordinates, i.e, for all vectors $\f{a}$, the random variables $\langle X,\f{a} \rangle$ and $-\langle X,\f{a} \rangle$ have the same distribution.
 Without loss of generality assume $p$ to be an even integer.
 Then, by expanding in monomials,

 Any odd moment vanishes due to the symmetry.
-The even moments (until "k") are subgaussian by hypothesis, so it follows that the $p$-norm of our inner product $\langle X,\f{a}\rangle$ is dominated (up to an absolute constant) by the $p$-norm of $\langle g , \f{a}\rangle$, where $g$ is a standard Gaussian vector.
-Notice that the random variable $\langle g, \f{a}\rangle$ follows a Gaussian distribution with zero mean and variance $\|\f{a}\|_2^2$.
-The proof now follows by the standard estimates for $p$-norm of Gaussian distributions. \end{proof}
+The even moments $\mathbb{E} [x_{i_j}^{d_j}]$ (until "k") are subgaussian by hypothesis, so it follows that the $p$-norm of our inner product $\langle X,\f{a}\rangle$ is dominated (up to an absolute constant) by the $p$-norm of $\langle g , \f{a}\rangle$, where $g$ is a standard Gaussian vector.
+Precisely, we obtain that

+{Note} that the random variable $\langle g, \f{a}\rangle$ follows a Gaussian distribution with zero mean and variance $\|\f{a}\|_2^2$.
+The proof now follows by standard estimates for the $p$-norms of Gaussian distributions. \end{proof}